Monynha-Softwares/artleo-creative-spaces/SETUP.md

 - `artwork-images`: Public bucket for portfolio images
 - `general-media`: Public bucket for other media files

-Upload images via:
-- Backend dashboard (Storage section)
-- Future admin panel
+Upload images via the Supabase dashboard or the Supabase CLI.
+Ensure Storage policies grant public read access where needed.

 ## Troubleshooting

 ### "Requested path is invalid" error on login

-**Solution**: Check that Site URL and Redirect URLs are configured correctly in Authentication settings.
+Check that Site URL and Redirect URLs are configured correctly in Authentication settings.

 ### Can't see data after inserting

-**Solution**: Check RLS policies.
-Ensure you're logged in as admin to view protected content, or that content is marked as `published` for public access.
+Ensure Row Level Security policies allow access for your role, or mark content as `published` for public visibility.

 ### Images not loading

-**Solution**:
-1. Verify bucket is public
+1. Verify the bucket is public
-2. Check image URLs use correct format: `<SUPABASE_URL>/storage/v1/object/public/<bucket>/<path>`
+2. Confirm image URLs follow `<SUPABASE_URL>/storage/v1/object/public/<bucket>/<path>`
-3. Ensure RLS policies on storage.objects allow SELECT
+3. Ensure `storage.objects` policies permit `SELECT`

 ### Database connection errors

-**Solution**: Verify `.env` file has correct credentials.
-Restart dev server after env changes.
+Verify `.env` contains the correct credentials.
+Restart the dev server after env changes.

 ## Next Steps

 - Read [DATABASE.md](./DATABASE.md) for schema details
-- See [CONTENT_MANAGEMENT.md](./CONTENT_MANAGEMENT.md) for content editing
-- Check [DEPLOYMENT.md](./DEPLOYMENT.md) for production deployment
+- Review [DEPLOYMENT.md](./DEPLOYMENT.md) for hosting instructions

-## Support

-For issues:
-1. Check console logs for errors
-2. Review RLS policies in backend dashboard
-3. Verify environment variables
-4. Check Lovable Cloud documentation
+---

+**Project note:** Art Leo is decoupled from Lovable—local setup relies only on Supabase and standard Vite tooling.

+> Project decoupled from Lovable; no external builder dependencies.